klbowman/Education-Data-Analysis/README.md

 ### Installing

 * Clone this repository to your desktop.
-* Navitage to the home directory and open index.html in your browser.
+* Navitage to the PyCitySchools directory and run the PyCitySchools_starter.ipynb file in Jupyter Notebook.

-### Data Sources

-* Hulcr J, Latimer AM, Henley JB, Rountree NR, Fierer N, et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
-PLoS ONE 7(11): e47712. doi:10.1371/journal.pone.0047712 [Access Data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)

 ## Authors